Image Comparison - before & after Bricks Builder

 Why Bricks Doesn’t Have This Natively

 While Bricks Builder is incredibly flexible and powerful (I am a huge fan), it doesn’t come with a native image comparison slider.
-Which is honestly fine since Dimah's web component is not to hard to implement if you know you way around HTML.
+Which is honestly fine since Dimah's web component is not to hard to implement if you know your way around some basic HTML.

 The Static Implementation